Spotlight on Innovations and Achievements: Clearfield County AAA, Inc.

 Learn how this Pennsylvania AAA developed an innovative housing solution for older adults in the community, allowing them to live independently and have a better quality of life near family members at a more affordable cost.

 We're proud to highlight the award-winning work of the 2020 winners of n4a's Aging Innovations and Achievement Awards in this weekly spotlight feature.
 This week, we are focusing on Clearfield County Area Agency on Aging, Inc.'s Elder Cottage Housing Opportunity (ECHO) program.
 The agency was a 2020 Aging Innovations Award winner in the Housing category.
+The AIA Awards are made possible thanks to the support of Centene.

 Aging at home brings with it many benefits—both to older adults and the communities in which they live.
 The Elder Cottage Housing Opportunity (ECHO) enables older adults to live independently, age in place with dignity and maintain an enhanced quality of life by residing in manufactured cottages with affordable rent.
 The 600-square-foot accessible units can be placed on the property of a family member and include a large bedroom, a living and dining area and a wheelchair-accessible bathroom and kitchen.